 Articles published in Library Trends are typically in the range of 4,000-10,000 words, not including references and supplementary material.
-Longer or shorter submissions can be accommodated, but this is dependent on the significance of the content and subject to consultations with the guest and general editors.
+Longer or shorter submissions can be accommodated, but this is dependent on the significance of the content and subject in consultations with the guest and general editors.

 If you are including an acknowledgement statement, this should be inserted at the end of the text, before the references and endnotes.